Enterprise AI RFP Blueprint for Australian Organisations

 Section 3: Non-Functional Gating Requirements (Pass/Fail)

-Non-functional gating requirements should include:
+Non-functional gating requirements commonly include:

 - Data residency (where training occurs, where inference occurs, where outputs are stored)